DarkSigmaDevelopment/Hogwarts-Legacy-VR-how-to/README.md

 #### Glyph Gestures

-Starting in PJD profile version 1.08, there is a "Hogwarts Configuration" tab in the [UEVR settings](#open-uevr-settings-in-game) when showing advanced settings.
+Starting in PJD profile version 1.08, there is a "Hogwarts Config" tab in the [UEVR settings](#open-uevr-settings-in-game) when showing advanced settings.
 See [Profile Configuration Options](#profile-configuration-options)
 Go there to enable spell-casting using gestures.